Turmeric roots and its powder are considered holy and a symbol of purity.

 When taken together, one should consult their doctor or pharmacist regarding the side effects and possible drug interaction with curcumin.

-Where to buy turmeric
+Where to buy Turmeric

 - The FDA approves turmeric root under herbs for food, and hence it is available as-as a spice in powdered form in standard grocery stores.